 Over the off-season I’ve been working out at Baseball Rebellion in Durham.
-Besides a very clean, well-lit facility they also have HitTrax set up in 3 of the batting tunnels.
-That allows me see the results of each time I hit the ball, regardless of if I’m doing tee work, soft-toss or regular BP.
+Besides a very clean, well-lit facility they also have HitTrax set up in 4 of the batting tunnels.
+That allows me see the results of each time I hit the ball, regardless of if I’m doing tee work, soft-toss, hitting off the pitching machine or regular BP.

 That feedback has shown me two important things.
 The exit velocity that I can put on a ball is about 85 mph.
 That means that for me to hit the ball as far as possible I need a launch angle of about 32°.

 According to slightly more advanced mathematics, I can predict that if I barrel up a nice pitch and turn it around with those inputs it will travel about 331 feet during a warm summer day.

 Luckily someone much smarter than me had already figured out all the batted ball launch calculations so I could just manipulate them in a spreadsheet.

 The graphics were interesting to play with.
 If I am trying to get to 300 feet with my 85 mph exit velocity, I need a launch angle between 19° and 46°.
 What’s interesting is the height of those two hits is radically different.
 In the screenshots below I’m using the “Mid” calculations and Braves Field in Atlanta.